codingwithdeni/learn-springboot-postgres/README.md

-# Create Rest API using Springboot and MySql Database
+# Create Rest API using Springboot and Postgres Database

 ### Introduction
 On this repo we will learn how to create REST API using Springboot,